Kaaveh/ComposeNews/documentation/GitHooks.md

 # Git Hooks

 This project has some Git hooks included inside the [git-hooks](/git-hooks) folder.
-These hooks can be installed automatically via the [setup.sh](/git-hooks/setup.sh).
+These hooks can be installed automatically via the [setup.sh](/git-hooks/setup.sh) (just windows machine currently, support others OS comming soon).

 ## Pre-Commit